flawnson/Generic_GNN/README.md

 tensorboard --logdir=logs/GAT_tuning/tune_model
 ```

+None of the above will work without the correct data files, all of which are not publically available as of currently.

 # Acknowledgements
 To my mentors and my friends whom have taught and inspired me all these years.
+Thanks to PyTorch Geometric for providing me with the background to use DGL, and DGL for providing me with a kick ass library.